 Academic Integrity Office Tips for Students: Cheating Hurts Everyone

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 “I don’t cheat so it doesn’t impact me.”
 Cheating in university classes actually hurts everyone.
 Cheating makes grading in the classroom unfair to other students.
 It holds the potential to diminish the reputation of your degree within your professional community.
-It erodes the trust that your communities give to higher education institutions.
-As a university…
+It erodes the trust that…

 Academic Integrity Office Tips for Students: Programming and Writing Code

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 Just like writing a short story, a how-to guide or even a poem, originality is important when writing code for your class assignments.
-In most Fulton Schools courses, the code you write must be your own original code that reflects your understanding of the assignment.
-When struggling with an assignment, it can be tempting to…
+In most Fulton Schools courses, the code you write must be your own original code that reflects your understanding of the assignment….